adlerenno/grammar-extraction-test/README.md

 ## Notes

-The encoder_mac and decoder_mac files are the encoder and decoder files from the project, as their names are hardcoded for some reasons and the mac versions doe not work on linux.
+The encoder_mac and decoder_mac files are the encoder and decoder files from the project.
+The renaming was necessary as their names are hardcoded.

+The original files are downloaded to ./source.
+Then, they are compressed to ./input.
+Next, they are translated to the HRF, which are stored in ./data.